UNDERGRADUATE DEGREE MAPS

 Public Policy 410: Internship/Work Experience

-V. Public Policy Specialization Electives (18-20 credits)
+IV.
+Public Policy Specialization Electives (18-20 credits)

-VII.
-Learning Beyond the Major
+V. Learning Beyond the Major

 Opportunities to put learning into practice are built into the BSPP curriculum.
 However, in seeking to maximize your educational experience, there are other opportunities you might consider.
 Internships, jobs, and volunteer work can broaden your understanding of how public policy is developed, applied, and/or experienced in the field.
 A minor or second major can allow you to develop deeper content knowledge in the policy areas that most interest you.
 Study abroad programs deepen cross-cultural understanding and expose you to different systems and policymaking approaches.
 Consult with the BSPP advisor about complementing your major with the options that best fit your interests and goals.